cpjobling/eg-247-textbook/_sources/labs/peer-assessment.md

 ### Checking the submitted work

 To perform an assessment, you will need access to MATLAB and Simulink.
 For compatibility reasons, you should use the most recent version of MATLAB that you can.
 (Although newer versions of MATLAB will open older versions of Simulink files, the reverse is not true.)
-MATLAB Onnline ([matlab.mathworks.com](https://matlab.mathworks.com)) is always the latest release.
+MATLAB Online ([matlab.mathworks.com](https://matlab.mathworks.com)) is always the latest release.

 If you have problems running any files that are submitted, first check the note about file names below, and make any adjustments necessary.
 If you still have problems, note this in your feedback.